home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ### Show Progress & Show Progress Done

-It is possible that we need the user to wait for a task that takes several minutes.
+If a data entry flow step needs a considerable amount of time to finish, we should inform the user about this.

 _The example is about config entries, but works with other parts that use data entry flows too._